hube12/Minemap/README.md

   open a discussion [here](https://github.com/hube12/MineMap/discussions) or on [Discord](https://discord.gg/xa6cpSjsqZ) to ask for any feature that you deem reasonable enough (be aware for performance issues some might be denied).

+## Known issues

+- Linux gpu performance-> this is due to java not providing a gpu backend on some distros and using cpu rendering instead (you can try tweaking wayland, adding proprietary drivers or enabling sun opengl backend)

+- Weird artefacts appears on windows -> you are using Riva Tuner or MSI Afterburner which tampers with java swing.
+You should disable them or add an exception for all java.exe apps or Minemap-*.exe.

+- Minemap fails to start, maybe some config was not correctly written, go to $HOME/.minemap and delete rhe config folder.

+- Minemap fails to update, maybe you are ratelimited by Github, please try later.

 ## Development

 You just need to have the Java JDK installed then do: